skiptools/skip-foundation/README.md

 ## Status

 SkipFoundation supports many of the Foundation framework's most common APIs, but there are many more that are not yet ported.
-The best way to monitor SkipFoundation's status is through its comprehensive set of [Tests](#tests).
-A skipped test generally means the API has not been implemented.
+See [Foundation Support](#foundation-support).

 When you want to use a Foundation API that has not been implemented, you have options.
 You can try to find a workaround using only supported API, embed Kotlin code directly as described in the [Skip docs](https://skip.tools/docs), or [add support to SkipFoundation](#contributing).
 If you choose to enhance SkipFoundation itself, please consider [contributing](#contributing) your code back for inclusion in the official release.